Gabrielx23/starwars-nest-integrator/README.md

 ## tl;dr

 Star Wars API integrator.
-API docs for project are available with Swagger documentation at `/api`.
+API docs for the project are available with a Swagger documentation at `/api`.
+Run `docker-compose up --build -V -d` and go to `http://localhost:3000/api`

 ## Description
 Sign up.
 Users should provide an email and password to create their account.
 During the